Biography

 Primary Sources

-Alexandre Olivier Exquemelin, De Americaensche Zee-Roovers (The Buccaneers of America) (1678 (Dutch edition); English translation 1684)
+Alexandre Exquemelin, De Americaensche Zee-Roovers (The Buccaneers of America) (1678 (Dutch edition); English translation 1684)

 Key Places

-The region Morgan came from, born into a family of minor Welsh gentry.
-He left the country young to make his fortune in the Caribbean.
+Region in southern Wales, near Cardiff, where Henry Morgan was born into a family of minor rural gentry.
+From here he left to seek his fortune in the West Indies.

 Port Royal, Jamaica